eavestn/reflections/mountains/alaska-2023.md

 My brother - bless him - being the oldest was the son who received the first call.
 He and I haven't spoken much about that morning; most of it we experienced together - but I will forever be grateful for what he handled alone.

-When I arrived, I knew it was my responsibility to see my father's body - not that I had any idea what that would mean.
+When I arrived, I already knew my responsibility to myself was to see my father's body - not that I had any idea what that would momentarily mean.
 There is little I know about what my father would have wanted, but seeing his body - understanding his life - would have been his hope.

 "Do you want to see the body?"